JuliaMersing/Harry-Potter-React/README.md

 # ⚡️Harry Potter⚡️

 This project was built using React.
-The goal was to create a Rick & Morty's character finder through an API.
+The goal was to create a Harry Potter character finder through an API.

 You can also click on any given character card to find more info about it.